Updated: Mar 10

 About the Author:

 Kimberly May, LPC-S, LMFT is a therapist at Substance Use Therapy in Austin, TX.
 Kimberly works with individuals, couples and families whose lives have been affected by substance use.
 By utilizing a harm reduction framework, Kimberly works effectively with people in any stage of use.
-In addition to substance use, she works with other issues such as anger, burn-out, anxiety and grief.
+In addition to substance use, she works with other issues such as anger, gambling, anxiety and grief.
 Contact today to schedule a no-charge, 30 minute, in-person consultation. *Note: telephone and telehealth sessions are currently available.